 Lundin Mining’s stock has gained 68 percent in 2016.

-This is an updated version of an article originally published on the Investing News Network on September 29, 2016.
+This is an updated version of an article originally published on the Investing News Network in 2016.

 Are there any stocks we missed?
 Tell us in the comments below – and don’t forget to follow us @INN_Resource for real-time news updates!

 Editor’s note: In an earlier version of this article, we included Caledonia Mining (TSX:CAL) in error.
 The company no longer has interests in the cobalt-copper exploration project in Zambia, and have thus taken them out of this list.
 We apologize for this error.

 Securities Disclosure: I, Pia Rivera, hold no direct investment interest in any company mentioned in this article.